 No less than 25% of 3 THB million must be remitted into the country within the first three months after approval.

-During the same year, at least 50% of the capital must be remitted
+During the same year, at least 50% of the capital must be remitted.

 The remainder of 25% of the capital must be remitted each year after that.

-• At least one Agent must be employed in the Branch Office in order to look after the management and day to day operations of the business.
+• At least one Agent must be employed in the Representative Office in order to look after the management and day to day operations of the business.

 • Every fiscal year, submission of taxes must be made consisting of the details of the business development, in report form, with financial reports and taxes to the Revenue Department.

-Documemnts Required
+Documents Required

-1. A copy of a certificate or evidence of the juristic person status containing particulars of the name, capital, paid-up capital, list of shareholders, objects, place of business, list of directors and signatories who are authorized to bind the juristic person (AFFIDAVIT) of the mother company applying for the Representative office.
+1. A copy of a certificate or evidence of the juristic person status containing particulars of the name, capital, paid-up capital, list of shareholders, objects, place of business, list of directors and signatories who are authorized to bind the juristic person (AFFIDAVIT) of the mother company applying for the Representative Office.

 2. A letter of appointment of a representative issued by the authorized signatory under (1) as appointer of a representative to have charge of the business operations in Thailand on behalf of juristic person (POWER OF ATTORNEY).